 (footnotes ommitted, emphasis added)

 Interestingly, when J.I.
 Packer retired from his endowed professorship at Regent College in Vancouver, BC, the Sangwoo Youtong Chee Professor of Theology and Culture, John Stackhouse, a prolific historian/writer/scholar, was appointed his successor.
 Recently, Stackhouse has expressed his concurrence with the annihilationist view.
-You can listen to his lecture “Hell and the Goodness of God” available for free download from Regent College.
+You can listen to his lecture “Hell and the Goodness of God” available for purchase and download from Regent College.

 I was a Christian in the 1980s, but I missed the controversy, and was surprised to read this past Spring that the 350 Evangelical leaders who met to discuss this in 1989, as Packer describes, were “split down the middle over the annihilation question.”
 I thought this referred to a 50% split on whether the Bible teaches the Traditional or Annihilationist view.
 However, according to a comment to this post below, the vote was “split about was whether eternal conscious punishment should be included among the essentials of evangelical faith.”
 That seems likely because, to this day (when this post was first written), in 40 years I have never met an Evangelical Christian who claimed belief in annihilation over eternal torment, or who admitted to this.
 There are some cults, like Jehovah’s Witnesses, that deny eternal torment, but no mainstream Evangelical groups, although I have read that the Anglicans tolerate the doctrine.
 Both John Stott and C. S. Lewis were Anglicans.
 It is improper for a Traditionalist to try to associate Evangelicals who embrace annihilationism with heresy or unorthodoxy, Glenn Peoples has written:

 . . . any traditionalist who tries to smear annihilationists by associating us with Jehovah’s Witnesses has opened the door to a barrage of similar attacks on his own position.
 Mormons and Muslims, for example, believe in eternal torment.
 Does that make it false?